Van Cortlandt House: 1980s to present

 The grounds of the house were landscaped during 1980, and the house itself was closed in 1986 for a renovation.
 The work included a new 150-seat auditorium under the house; an expansion of the cellar for taller guests; new bathrooms; and mechanical, structural, and fire-safety upgrades.
 In addition, the parlors were repainted in their original colors.
 The renovation, which cost $571,900, reopened in December 1988 to celebrate Van Cortlandt Park's 100th anniversary.
 The Van Cortlandt Mansion was one of the founding members of the Historic House Trust, established in 1989.
 At the time, the house's roof needed to be replaced.
 By the early 1990s, the house was open five days a week and charged admission fees at all times.
 Students from Brooklyn College conducted excavations around the house's site between 1990 and 1992.
 After a set of tennis courts were proposed east of the mansion in the 1990s, preservationists raised concerns that the tennis courts would ruin views from the house and destroy historical artifacts, though the courts were approved anyway.

 By the mid-1990s, some rooms had peeling paint or water damage, and there were concerns that the furniture had bug infestations.
 The museum's director Laura Carpenter Correa wanted to renovate the house for $1 million, and the house's roof was to be repaired with $250,000 from the New York City Council and the Bronx borough president's office.
 However, there was no funding for further repairs, and the museum had only a $100,000 annual operating budget.
 Carpenter also doubled as the house's caretaker and continued to direct the museum through the early 21st century.
 The Van Cortlandt House had outdated mechanical systems, and, although Carpenter was allowed to live in the house rent-free, the city admonished her for trying to add a satellite dish.
 The Colonial Dames was still operating the Van Cortlandt House Museum in the early 21st century.

 Brooklyn College students undertook further archeological excavations at the site in 2003, and the house was open six days a week during the 2000s.
 The house's dining room was restored in 2015; the work involved a restoration of the paneling, wallpaper, and fireplace tiles.
 The mansion was closed in 2020 due to the COVID-19 pandemic in New York City, and it reopened next year for self-guided tours.
-The house's communications systems were refurbished in 2022, and the fence around the house was to be rebuilt in the mid-2020s.
+The house's communications systems were refurbished in 2022, and the fence around the house was rebuilt between 2024 and 2025.